hyoo-ru/mam_mol/crowd/readme.md

 ### Reinterpretable

-- Same state can be reinterpreted as any CROWD Storage (except CROWD Dictionary).
+- Same state can be reinterpreted as any CROWD Storage.
 - CROWD Storage type can be changed dynamicaly without data migration.
 - Cross-merge available through different CROWD Storages.